methods2022/team08_project/README.md

 - **e.g. SPECIFY WHERE TO FIND THE INPUT DATA (URL for VAERS)**

 ### Instructions for Use
-Describe intermediate and output files
+Describe intermediate and output files (we can describe Ziyin's input files in this section)

 ### Code Files/Descriptions